Information Management Issues

 Acting in partnership with the SOC*2, the Cyber Security Center monitors the security of networks and devices 24 hours a day, 365 days a year, and strives for the early detection of and recovery from incidents.
 Having posted at least one cyber system administrator on site at each business, we have established a comprehensive Group-wide cyber management system.
 Even in the case of organizational changes or cyber system administrator reassignments, the Company is constantly aware of the presence or absence of the cyber system administrators at each of its business sites through its registry management system.
 Together with making our operations in Japan more sophisticated, going forward we will advance the development of CSIRT at Group companies overseas.

-- Computer Security Incident Response Team, or CSIRT, is the title given to specialized teams that receive reports, conduct surveys and enact response measures related to computer security incidents at companies and other organizations.
+• Computer Security Incident Response Team, or CSIRT, is the title given to specialized teams that receive reports, conduct surveys and enact response measures related to computer security incidents at companies and other organizations.

-- 09-57
+• 09-57

 Diagram of Overall Management System

-Measures Taken against Information Leaks and Risks from Both System and Human Aspects
+Measures Taken Against Information Leaks and Risks from Both System and Human Aspects

 The Company takes measures, from both system and human aspects, to maintain the security of customer (including personal) and internal (including confidential) information.
 To combat external threats, the Company has positioned its SOC as its primary entity to consistently identify new threats, such as newly reported cases of viral infections or targeted e-mail attacks, while SEKISUI CHEMICAL’s CSIRT swiftly takes action to implement appropriate countermeasures.
-We are also working to prevents information leaks before they occur by, for example, employee education based on e-learning courses and by conducting audits.
+We are also working to prevent information leaks before they occur by, for example, employee education based on e-learning courses and by conducting audits.

 Key System-related Measures

-1Store important information on data center servers and fortify data centers
+Store important information on data center servers and fortify data centers

-2Establish firewalls to completely separate internal networks from external and control networks
+Establish firewalls to completely separate internal networks from external and control networks

-3Install cloud firewalls that are effective even for direct internet connections (including remote environments)
+Install cloud firewalls that are effective even for direct Internet connections (including remote environments)

-4Install next-generation virus protection, on all servers and PCs.
+Install next-generation virus protection, on all servers and PCs.

-5Monitoring of the aforementioned three points 2-4 by SOC, 24 hours a day, 365 days a year
+Monitoring of the aforementioned three points 2-4 by SOC, 24 hours a day, 365 days a year

-6Install e-mail filters and web filters, ensure safe and secure utilization of employee e-mails and Internet
+Install e-mail filters and web filters, ensure the safe and secure utilization of employee e-mails and the Internet

-7Upgrade authentication infrastructure for both convenience and security
+Upgrade authentication infrastructure for both convenience and security

 Key Human-related Measures

-1Thorough information management by degree of importance
+Thorough information management by degree of importance

-2Thorough enforcement of duty of confidentiality for retiring employees and new hires
+Thorough enforcement of duty of confidentiality for retiring employees and new hires

-3Conduct regular e-learning programs for all employees
+Conduct regular e-learning programs for all employees

 Augment implementation of e-learning sessions for important technology development workers